warren-fisher/image-repository/README.md

 - React better display albums in groups
 - Prevent user from uploading the same file multiple times by spam clicking button
     - Response from clicking button?

+## Development

+- An uploads/albums folder must exist in the root
+- Different users should be able to upload the same named images perhaps?